anicca048/Kebab/Readme.md

         The extra components are:

+            Notes (Note), these are user defined strings attached to the remote address of the connection, stored in the config file.

             GeoIP info (ISO), this is the country and State / Region ISO code for the RemoteAddress field.
 If the geo data is not found for a given IP than there will be two dashes "--" instead.

 			ASN Organization name, this is the organization that was registered as owning the given IP block that the RemoteAddress is part of.

+Configuration File - Holds configuration variables.

+    There is a .json file in the program directory that holds the setting vars.
+    Using the settings option from the title menu will open it in your default text editor.
+All variables are strings, and all string values are validated before being loaded.
+Any invalid or out of bounds values will be discarded.
+    The config file is regularly checked for changes during runtime.

 # Known Issues / Bugs / Errata
 Connection Sorting: Currently if you sort the connection list in any way